The stars fell wrong.The stars fell wrong.

 Light.
 It was faint but growing, gold-white, rising from the center like heat shimmer.
 Everyone turned.

-He limped forward, crossbow ready despite the pain.
-Ferne followed, then two others.
+He limped forward, crossbow leveled.
+Ferne followed, bigger than he remembered, then two others.
 Varn remained in position, covering their approach.

 Gouges scored the frozen earth where something massive had dragged itself, scorched patches marked where dragon fire had erupted.
 The blood trails led to the clearing's center, then just... stopped.